Michieljoris/bootstrapjs/README.markdown

 * A module's factory can be a function, or any other objects such as object literals, strings, arrays, numbers
 * Bootstrap can be configured by editing its source file, assigning a config to a variable before executing bootstrap, or calling bootstrap with a config after it has executed
 * Any global variables created can have customized names.
-* Code is commented fairly extensively and is only 700 lines with comments, 7k minified
+* Code is commented fairly extensively and less than 1000 lines
 * If you want to know what's happening set verbose level.
+* Force a resource to be downloaded either as js, css or data

+Future possible features:
+* minimal version
+* production mode where all the files are concatenated in one or more bundles and uglified (gzipped?) tied in with a minimal bootstrap where the html doesn't need to change.
+Offering the files needed for download.
+All this using a console command from the browser
+* External loader plugins instead of internal
+* Injecting modules conforming to amd (eg underscore)
+* AMD compliance
+* Better test suites
+* Better integration with dom events..
 * Set optional callbacks for when all resources have loaded, or for when the callbacks are about to be executed
-* Force a resource to be downloaded either as js, css or data

 Example
 ------